 WordPress is a powerhouse in website design and development.
 Almost 40% of all websites online today are built using WordPress.
 It also owns over 60% of the CMS market share, meaning that 63% of all websites built using CMS (as opposed to a hand-coded site) are built using WordPress.
 Plainly put: if you opened your browser today, there’s about a one in three chance that you visited a site built on WordPress.

 This massive stake isn’t going unnoticed.
 Companies around the world, especially those focused in web technology, are investing in WordPress to help push their companies forward.
-In 2020 alone, Google released its Web Stories for WordPress plugin, and countless other Internet technology companies got in on the game.
+Google released its Web Stories for WordPress plugin, and countless other Internet technology companies got in on the game.

 But just throwing resources at a product isn’t necessarily going to move the needle.
 It takes time, investment, and a clear understanding of the unique ecosystem that is WordPress to achieve success.
 But before we get into the ‘How,’ let’s take a look at the ‘Why’ you should be investing in WordPress.